A young woman uses her credit card to get money from an ATM.

 How much can I get from a credit card cash advance?

-The amount you’re eligible to borrow using a cash advance is usually capped at a percentage of your total credit limit.
+Your credit card issuer will usually cap the amount you’re eligible to borrow at a percentage of your total credit limit.
+As an example, if you have a credit limit of $1,000 and your card issuer offers cash advances up to 20% of your limit, you could borrow up to $200.
 Borrowers with good credit scores may be eligible to borrow more than those with lower scores.

 Did you know?